Casa Rosada: The Palace

-The outlay of the buildings is three stories on Balcarce Street and four stories plus a basement/galleries of Government House Museum, on Avenida Paseo Colón, practically covering the footage of a whole bloc.
-All the original rooms that are on the three main façades have direct ventilation and lighting, while the original internal rooms were designed in such a way that ventilation and light should come from the loggia that surround internal patios designed for this purpose.
-All, except one, were crowned by skylights, of which only two remain.
+The buildings have three storeys on Balcarce Street and four storeys plus a basement/galleries of Government House Museum, on Avenida Paseo Colón, practically extending over a whole city block.
+All the original rooms that are on the three main façades have direct ventilation and lighting, while the original internal rooms were designed for ventilation and light to come from the loggias surrounding internal patios built for this purpose.
+All, except one were crowned by skylights, of which only two remain.
 The original structure consists of packwalls of varying thickness and slabs supported by brick counter ceilings with steel or wood roof lines, according to the sector.
 Following a long process of construction the current building was officially inaugurated in 1898, during the second presidency of General Julio Roca.

 Rooms

-The president sits at his or her office on a seat known as the "Seat of Rivadavia".
-The seat itself did not actually belong to Bernardino Rivadavia, the first president of Argentina, but is instead a homage to the early statesman.
+The president sits at his or her office on a seat named the "Seat of Rivadavia"; it was not used by Bernardino Rivadavia, the first president of Argentina, but named in his honour.

 The Hall of Busts houses marble busts of the many presidents of Argentina, made by diverse artists both national and international.
 The list, however, is not exhaustive, and subjected to political biases.
-President Néstor Kirchner ordered in 2006 the removal of all busts of presidents that took power during coups, but the busts of José Félix Uriburu, Pedro Pablo Ramírez and Edelmiro Julián Farrell were spared and finally removed during the administration of Mauricio Macri.
+President Néstor Kirchner ordered in 2006 the removal of all busts of presidents who took power via coups, but the busts of José Félix Uriburu, Pedro Pablo Ramírez and Edelmiro Julián Farrell were spared and finally removed during the administration of Mauricio Macri.
 President Cristina Fernández de Kirchner broke the timeline order of the busts, and placed instead the busts of Kirchner, Raúl Alfonsín, Hipólito Yrigoyen and Juan Perón in a prominent location.
 The administration of Macri reordered the busts under the supervision of the National Academy of History of Argentina, and Alberto Fernández restored the order set by Cristina Kirchner.
-The internal regulations specify that presidents should have a bust 8 years after they leave office, but for varied reasons Isabel Perón, Carlos Menem, Fernando de la Rúa, Adolfo Rodríguez Saá and Eduardo Duhalde do not have busts as of 2022.
+President Javier Milei added the bust of Carlos Menem next to Mitre, Pellegrini, Sarmiento and Roca, while those of Kirchner and Alfonsín were moved away.
+The internal regulations specify that presidents should have a bust eight years after they leave office, but for varied reasons Isabel Perón, Fernando de la Rúa, Adolfo Rodríguez Saá and Eduardo Duhalde do not have busts.